tathreya/EmployeeTracker/README.md

 Description:

-Demo ios app that allows user to keep track of employees in their system
+Demo ios app that allows user to keep track of employees in their system.
+Created using Xcode and SwiftUI

 Functionality: